Since the Accrediting Commission for Community and Junior

 community colleges, the only way they could afford higher

-College of San Francisco after the Accrediting Commission for
+Francisco after the Accrediting Commission for Community and

-Community and Junior Colleges labeled the college with its most
+Junior Colleges labeled the college with its most severe

-IN EARLY JULY, more than 300 people packed a San
+In early July, more than 300 people packed a San Francisco

-Francisco meeting hall to express their outrage over a letter
+meeting hall to express their outrage over a letter from the

-from the Accrediting Commission for Community & Junior Colleges
+Accrediting Commission for Community & Junior Colleges saying

-saying City College of San Francisco must prove its fiscal
+City College of San Francisco must prove its fiscal stability by

 Though faculty and students at San Francisco City College